To,

 33. EMPLOYEE STOCK OPTION

-The company has not issued any Employee Stock Option.
+The Company has not issued any Employee Stock Option Scheme (ESOP) during the financial

-regarding conservation of energy, technology absorption and foreign exchange earnings and
+conservation of energy, technology absorption, and foreign exchange earnings and outgo is

 35. CODE OF CONDUCT

-A copy of the Code has been uploaded on the Company's website at
+The Code is available on the Company's website at

 36. CODE OF CONDUCT TO REGULATE, MONITOR AND REPORT TRADING BY INSIDERS

-time to time, the Company has adopted a Code of Conduct for Prevention of Insider Trading
+the Company has in place a Code of Conduct to Regulate, Monitor and Report Trading by

 37. DETAILS OF APPLICATION MADE OR PROCEEDING PENDING UNDER INSOLVENCY AND BANRUPCY